mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-  # you can indicate the name of the export and its destination path
+  # You can indicate the name of the export and its destination path
    $ mmctl export download samplename sample_export.zip

    # or if you only indicate the name, the path would match it